arjand/momentum/readme.md

 Application Logic
 -

-Javascript Resources
+JavaScript Resources

 -	modernizr.js is loaded as a script tag to make intialization of page quicker.
 Loads before jquery, require etc
--	require.js uses the script/app.js page to initialize all front-end javascript
+-	require.js uses the script/app.js page to initialize all front-end JavaScript
 -	all dependencies are managed through require, including paper.js which is the main framework being used here
 -	Jquery is used and extended throughout.
 Didn't want to include external jquery libraries so I wrote my own easing functions.
 Made sure to require jquery where needed instead of depending upon calling function.
 (Saw an error on deployment with out this backup).

-Javascript Logic
+JavaScript Logic

 -	Application is built based on a jade template.
 I built a compiler tool to build the webpage dynamically.
 The data/canvas.coffee data corresponds to the master html data.
 I matched this up to the objects in the scripts/controller.coffee file.
 -	There are listeners on the proper "class" elements to map to the paper.js modules for live updating.